Raven logo

 Are your notes actually yours?

 You own your notes when the working copy still makes sense outside the app.
-Can normal tools read, search, back up, version, and edit the notes today?
+Can normal tools read and search them without an export step?

 Last updated by Thomas Sivilay.